Sialitech/label-siali/docs/source/guide/storedata.md

 tier: opensource
 order: 104
 meta_title: Database Storage Setup
-meta_description: Configure the database storage used by Label Studio to ensure performant and scalable data and configuration storage.
+meta_description: Configure the database storage used by Siali Label to ensure performant and scalable data and configuration storage.
 section: "Install"
 ---

-Label Studio uses a database to store project data and configuration information.
+Siali Label uses a database to store project data and configuration information.

 ## Labeling performance
 The SQLite database might work well for projects with tens of thousands of labeling tasks, as long as you don't plan on using complex filters in the data manager and other complex multi-user pipelines.
 If you want to annotate millions of tasks or anticipate a lot of concurrent users or your plan to work on real life projects, use a PostgreSQL database.
-See [Install and upgrade Label Studio](install.html#PostgreSQL-database) for more.
+See [Install and upgrade Siali Label](install.html#PostgreSQL-database) for more.

 For example, if you import data while labeling is being performed, labeling tasks can take more than 10 seconds to load and annotations can take more than 10 seconds to perform.
-If you want to label more than 100,000 tasks with 5 or more concurrent users, consider using PostgreSQL or another database with Label Studio.
+If you want to label more than 100,000 tasks with 5 or more concurrent users, consider using PostgreSQL or another database with Siali Label.

 ## SQLite database

-Label Studio uses SQLite by default.
+Siali Label uses SQLite by default.
 You don't need to configure anything.
-Label Studio stores all data in a single file in the specified directory of the admin user.
-After you [start Label Studio](start.html), the directory used is printed in the terminal.
+Siali Label stores all data in a single file in the specified directory of the admin user.
+After you [start Siali Label](start.html), the directory used is printed in the terminal.

 ## PostgreSQL database